-- The person notifies the CIR before 31 March 2021 that they wish their election to have this effect; and
+- The person notifies the CIR before 31 March 2022 that they wish their election to have this effect; and

-- The person does not elect to change back from a 1-month taxable period before 30 September 2021.
+- The person does not elect to change back from a 1-month taxable period before 30 September 2022.

-- The impacts of COVID-19, including uncertainty as to its financial impacts, materially affected the person's ability to make this election earlier and they expect applying this variation will materially assist the sustainability of their business.
+- The person expects that applying this variation will, given the impacts of COVID-19 (including uncertainty as to its financial impacts), materially assist the sustainability of their business.